 Do you have users no longer active in your environment?
 Perhaps a user has quit the company and still is the owner of workflows and Power Automate flows in your environment.
 This might cause functionality to stop and errors occur because the user is inactive or no longer has a valid license.
 This post shows how to change an owner of workflows and power automate flows in Dynamics 365/Dataverse.

-In the example we look at how we can change a personal user as an owner to a service user so that the flows is no longer dependent on a personal user.
-To avoid errors caused by personal user accounts as owner in business critical processes.
+In the example, we look at how we can change a personal user owner to a service user so that the flow is no longer dependent on a personal user.
+To avoid errors caused by personal user accounts as owners in business-critical processes.

 Step 1: Open an App in Dynamics 365 CE and go to Advanced Find as displayed in the image below.